HariharanP26/Windows-7-MS17-010-VAPT-Lab/README.md

 ---

-## 5. Exploitation (Authorized Lab)
+# 💥 Phase 5 — Vulnerability Validation

-The identified vulnerability was validated using the Metasploit Framework within the authorized lab environment.
+The vulnerability was validated using the Metasploit Framework within the authorized lab environment.

+### Framework

+Metasploit

-### Metasploit Module
+### Module

 ```
 exploit/windows/smb/ms17_010_eternalblue